apache/druid/docs/querying/lookups-cached-global.md

 ## Supported lookups

-For information on additional lookups, please see the [extensions list](../configuration/extensions.md).
+For information on additional lookups, refer to the [extensions list](../configuration/extensions.md).

 ### URI lookup